-1. Internal Audit System.
+5. Internal Audit System.

 The Commission does not have its own Internal Audit Wing.
-However, the Internal Audit for the year was outsourced to a Chartered Accountant Firm.
-The scope of internal audit covered all the expenses and receipts of the Commission during the year.
+However, the Internal Audit for the year was outsourced to a Chartered Accountant Firm and the Scope of internal audit covered all the receipts and expenses of the Commission during the year.

-2. Internal Control System.
+6. Adequacy of Internal Control System.